 How to make these scones

-Ultimately, the deciding factor on whether or not you’ll have great scones is…the temperature of your butter.
-Or all of the ingredients for that matter.
+The secret to great scones is the temperature of your butter.
 You want everything to be cold AF.
-That’s because when we bake up the cranberry orange scones, the little pockets of butter in the dough will melt in the oven and create those classic layers.
+That’s because when we bake up the scones, the little pockets of butter in the dough will melt in the oven and create those classic layers.
+I like to freeze it for 15 minutes or so to make sure it’s super cold!

-A very closeup image of a cranberry orange scone leaning against another scone on a metal cooling rack, placed on a beige linen with cranberries and half an orange in the forefront.
+Cranberry orange scones on a metal cooling rack, placed on a beige linen with cranberries and half an orange in the forefront.

 Storing leftovers

-A vintage metal cooling rack topped with berry and citrus biscuits on a beige linen with a place of biscuits, various biscuits, a gold pot of white hydrangeas, and a wood spoon surrounding the rack.
+A vintage metal cooling rack topped with cranberry orange scones on a beige linen with a place of biscuits, various biscuits, a gold pot of white hydrangeas, and a wood spoon surrounding the rack.

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!